Unit 2.3: Elementary Signals#

 In MATLAB#

-In MATLAB, we use the heaviside function (named after Oliver Heaviside).
+In MATLAB, we use the heaviside function (named after Oliver Heaviside) to model the unit step signal.

 plot_heaviside